jadz200/Felp/README.md

-# Restaurant Viewer Backend Application
+# Felp: Restaurant Viewer Backend Application

 This repository contains the backend application for a restaurant viewer using FastAPI.
 The application provides an API for retrieving information about various restaurants, including their menus, locations, and reviews.